 Consequently, William led a Norman army in 1072 and conquered the entire Scotland.
 Norman nobility also came with William, building castles all over the country to secure the Norman hold.
 In time, the Norman nobility became dynastic families from whom future kings of Scotland came.

 Following the conquest of England, Norman barons sought to secure the kingdom’s frontiers against the Welsh.
 They mostly confined their hold by the Welsh Marches in the south of Wales and didn’t proceed.

 This changed during the reign of William II of England who led a large-scale Norman invasion of Wales between 1081 and 1094.
 This was short-lived as Welsh regained most of the territory by 1101, largely thanks to help from the Danes.

 Henry I reasserted English control over Wales by persuading Welsh princes into declaring loyalty to him and building a large number of Norman castles in Wales.

 However, the Norman control soon eroded and by 1150, Henry II was attempting to reassert English control.
 He met with one defeat after another, although he received some kind of homage from two Welsh princes.

-The Norman Conquest had long-lasting impact on the dynamics of portions of southern Europe and especially those of British Isles.
-The Normans had travelled to England in 11th century as invaders and most of the fighting warriors had land holdings both in England and back in Normandy.
+The Norman Conquest had a long-lasting impact on the dynamics of portions of southern Europe and especially those of the British Isles.
+The Normans had traveled to England in the 11th century as invaders and most of the fighting warriors had landholdings both in England and back in Normandy.

 At the time, William The Conqueror declared fealty to the King of France.
 Over time, Norman nobility became mingled with the local Anglo-Saxon population.